7-8 October 2021

 Who Should Attend:

-Individuals with responsibility for developing, implementing and executing corrosion management activities, including corrosion and materials engineers, microbiologists, production chemists, process engineers, integrity managers, laboratory technicians and field staff (both onshore and offshore).
+Individuals with responsibility for developing, implementing and executing corrosion management activities, including corrosion and materials engineers, microbiologists, production chemists, process engineers, integrity managers, laboratory technicians and field staff.
+Both asset operators, manufactures, consultants and academics will benefit from the latest updates in this course.

 The course will be taught in English.